-Microsoft Gaming Cloud corporate vice president Kareem Choudhry says it’s all about taking down the barriers that gamers are currently confronted with – and data centres are a big part of that.
+Microsoft Gaming Cloud corporate vice president Kareem Choudhry says it's all about taking down the barriers that gamers are currently confronted with – and data centers are a big part of that.

 “Today, the games you play are very much dictated by the device you are using,” Choudhry said in a blog post.

-Microsoft plans to scale those custom blades in data centres across Azure regions over time, of which there are 54, with services available in 140 countries.
+Microsoft plans to scale those custom blades in data centers across Azure regions over time, of which there are 54, with services available in 140 countries.

 A large part of Project xCloud is based on community, and with the cloud, Microsoft is hoping to facilitate an environment for developers.

 “To realize this vision, we know we must make it easy for developers to bring their content to Project xCloud,” Choudhry says.